 Ten Things To Do In Bloomsbury London Information

 Bloomsbury is situated in the West End of London (WC1).
-It has a relaxed feel thanks to the beautiful historic houses and tree lined streets.
-It’s a pretty place to walk through if you want to escape the busy roads which boarder this area.
-Bloomsbury is associated with literature, arts, medicine and education which is home to a number of Universities and Academic buildings.
-The Bloomsbury Group of artists associated to Virginia Woolf used to meet up in houses during the 1900s.
+It has a relaxed feel thanks to the beautiful historic houses and tree-lined streets.
+It’s a pretty place to walk through if you want to escape the busy roads which border this area.
+Bloomsbury is associated with literature, arts, medicine and education, home to several Universities and Academic buildings.
+The Bloomsbury Group of artists associated with Virginia Woolf used to meet up in houses during the 1900s.
 Bloomsbury Publishing, famous for Harry Potter, is located at Bedford Square.

 Fushan Japanese Restaurant: 44 New Oxford Street, WC1A 1ES

-Interesting streets to locate besides the ones I’ve already mentioned are Great Russell Street, Little Russel Street and Museum Street which are near the British Museum.
+Interesting streets to locate beside the ones I’ve already mentioned are Great Russell Street, Little Russel Street, and Museum Street near the British Museum.
 You will find some quirky shops and a smattering of Korean and Japanese eateries in the vicinity.

 Store Street: WC1E 7BT

-Store Street is off Tottenham Court Road which has Store Street Espresso, The Life Goodness Deli and Café Deco plus other eateries.
+Store Street is off Tottenham Court Road, which has Store Street Espresso, The Life Goodness Deli and Café Deco, plus other eateries.
 A relaxed place to wander around is Malet Street near Birkbeck University.
-Bloomsbury Farmers’ Market is held in Torrington Square on Thursdays 9am-2pm.
+Bloomsbury Farmers’ Market is held in Torrington Square on Thursdays from 9 am until 2 pm.